Oblivious Fronthaul-Constrained Relay for a Gaussian Channel: Preliminaries

 We might still wonder if the stochastic quantizer, while evidently better than the deterministic one, is optimal.
-That is, the $z_i$ in our scheme are statistically independent.
-Could this scheme be outperformed if dependence between the $z_i$ was permitted?
-For example the channel from $x$ to $y$ could be a BSC and the relay could convey information to the destination by setting $z_i$ to be parity bits obtained by the XOR operation on pairs of $y_i$.
-We shall show next that the independent $z_i$, each statistically dependent on a single $y_i$ only, achieve the best performance possible.
-To show this, we consider the scheme as in Figure~\ref{fig:system_model} but instead of producing $\bbf{z}$, the bit sequence $\bbf{b=z}$ is derived directly from the sequence $\bbf{y}$ and passed to the decoder together with the compression scheme.
-Thus we want to maximize $I(\bbf{x;z})$ , that is MUI of whole sequences, with a constraint on $I(\bbf{y;z})$, because the first term is the information rate of the whole system and the second term is an achievable lower bound on the backhaul bitrate C. We can restate this question as an equivalent bottleneck problem: Let $\bbf{x,y,z}$ be sequences comprising each N elements $x_i, y_i, z_i$.
-Also the elements of $\bbf{x, y}$ be i.i.d. and the channel $\bbf{x\quad-\quad y}$ is memoryless.
-We want to solve the bottleneck problem:

-The answer was already proved positive by Witsenhausen and Wyner \cite{bib.hans} for discrete alphabets of $x, y$ and also for Gaussian $x$ over the AWGN channel the answer was already proved positive in Tishbi \cite{bib.optimal_gib_curve}.
-Proof for general $x$ and general channels is presented in the appendix.
+That is, the $Z_i$ in our scheme are statistically independent.
+Could this scheme be outperformed if dependence between the $Z_i$ was permitted?
+For example, the channel from $X$ to $Y$ could be a BSC and the relay could convey information to the destination by setting $Z_i$ to be parity bits obtained by the XOR operation on pairs of $Y_i$.
+We shall show next that the independent $Z_i$, each statistically dependent on a single $Y_i$ only, achieve the best performance possible.
+To show this, we consider the scheme as in Fig.~\ref{fig:system_model}, but instead of producing $\bbf{Z}$, the bit sequence $\bbf{B} = \bbf{Z}$ is derived directly from the sequence $\bbf{Y}$ and passed to the decoder together with the compression scheme.
+Thus, we want to maximize $I(\bbf{X};\bbf{Z})$, that is, the mutual information of whole sequences, with a constraint on $I(\bbf{Y};\bbf{Z})$.
+The first term is the information rate of the whole system and the second term is an achievable lower bound on the backhaul bit-rate C. We can restate this question as an equivalent bottleneck problem: Let $\bbf{X,Y,Z}$ be sequences, each comprising $n$ elements $X_i, Y_i$ and $Z_i$.
+Also, let the elements of $\bbf{X, Y}$ be i.i.d. and the channel $\bbf{X\;-\;Y}$ be memoryless.
+In this case, the bottleneck problem is finding $P_{Z|Y}(\bbf{z|y})$ which maximizes $I(\bbf{X;Z})$ with a constrained $I(\bbf{X;Y})$, and the question on hand is: \beqdn{ \emph{Is $P_{Z|Y}(\bbf{z|y}) = \Pi_iP_{Z|Y}(z_i|y_i)$ ?} } The answer was already proved positive by Witsenhausen and Wyner \cite{bib.hans} for discrete alphabets of $X, Y$ and also for a Gaussian $X$ over the AWGN channel in Tishbi \cite{bib.optimal_gib_curve} (An alternative proof for continuous alphabets is available in~\cite{DBLP:journals/corr/HomriPS15}).